 1904.
 Son Marcus Geoffrey Tilbury was born and Marcus moved the auctioneer business to 170 Denison St.

 1908.
 Marcus and Maria attended the Carnival Ball on 10 Jun 1908, organised by the Rockhampton Ambulance Brigade.
-Maria was noted wearing "blue glace silk with silver trimming".
+Maria was noted wearing "blue glace silk with silver trimming".1

 1912.
-A bridge party was held by Mrs T. McLaughlin at Rockhampton as a farewell to Maria, who was returning to Sydney.
+A bridge party was held by Mrs T. McLaughlin at Rockhampton as a farewell to Maria, who was returning to Sydney.1

 1915.
-Marcus left his wife Maria (Yonnie) and young children, Marie Claire (Claire), 13 and Marcus Geoffrey (Geoff), 11 to enlist with the Imperial Forces for World War I. The Commorative Roll records Marcus as a sergeant of the Royal Army Service Corps (Canteens).
-He served in German East Africa and France, and was with the army of occupation in Germany, from where he went to Palestine.
+Marcus left his wife Maria (Yonnie) and young children, Marie Claire (Claire), 13yo and Marcus Geoffrey (Geoff), 11yo to enlist with the Imperial Forces for World War I. The Commorative Roll records Marcus as a sergeant of the Royal Army Service Corps (Canteens).
+He served in German East Africa and France, and was with the army of occupation in Germany, from where he went to Palestine.1

 1920.
-Marcus Edward (45) was killed in action.
+Marcus Edward (45) died of a brain haemorage during active service on 12 Oct 1920.
+During his service he had been Gazetted twice and at his death was a Sergeant A.S.C.
 He was buried in Egypt at the Alexandria (Chatby) Military and War Memorial Cemetery, grave G93.

 Service Number: A/454980